SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 BarCamp Logo Then, there was BarCamp!

 Unlike its predecessor, this "unconference" was open to everyoneAnyone can join and give presentations!
-And, BarCamps now take place all over the world, every year.
+And, BarCamps have since taken place all over the world, practially every year.
 Most of them focus on technology, just as Foo Camp did.
 But, a some of them have branched out into other specialized areas, including (but not limited to) banking, interactive media, and real estate.
-The first one took place August 2005.
+The first one took place in August 2005.

 BarCamp has nothing much to do with bars.
 Though, sometimes they meet in them.

-The name actually a play on the word "Foobar", which is a term commonly used by software engineers as a placeholder for incomplete elements in their projects.
+The pair of names: Foo Camp and BarCamp, is actually a play on the word "Foobar", which is a term commonly used by software engineers as a placeholder for incomplete elements in their projects.
 (The word Foobar has its own rich etymology you can look into, though it might not be safe for work.
 Hint: The letter "F" was part of an acronym.)

-It is relatively rare for people to actually camp out during BarCamps.
+It is relatively rare for people to camp out overnight during BarCamps.
 The last part of its name is now simply an artifact from its heritage.

 |